apollographql/rover/ARCHITECTURE.md

 }
 ```

-Since we've just stubbed out a fake response without actually executing the query, this command should just print out `stub` every time you run it with a valid graph ref.
+Because we've just stubbed out a fake response without actually executing the query, this command should just print out `stub` every time you run it with a valid graph ref.

 To actually execute the query, we'll modify our `rover-client` hello.rs to look like this: